dagolinuxoid/fccActivityLog/lazylog.md

 day 89 Finished coordinates tasks and started first Events section.
 ###### 29-01-019
 day 90 Back to coordinates.
 It proved to be such a demanding subject :)
+###### 30-01-019
+day 91 regular object with the handleEvent method can be used as a second argument of addEventListener function.
+Didn't know about it.